-People with different conditions and in different settings may need care and support that involves both positive support (such as positive behaviour support), and some form of restrictive practice or intervention.
-This could be physical restraint or use of devices, medication or seclusion.
+People who display or are at risk of displaying behaviours which challenge might need care and support which involves both positive support, such as positive behavioural support, and some form of restrictive practice or intervention, such as physical restraint or use of devices, medication or seclusion.

-Any restrictive intervention must be legally and ethically justified.
-It must be absolutely necessary to prevent serious harm and it must be the least restrictive option.
+Any restrictive intervention must be legally and ethically justified, be absolutely necessary to prevent serious harm and be the least restrictive option.

 Guidance to help you

-We’ve developed guidance on workforce development for commissioners and employers seeking to minimise the use of restrictive practices in social care and health.
+We’ve developed guidance on workforce development for commissioners and employers who want to minimise the use of restrictive practices.

-It’s designed to help you make decisions when planning, purchasing or providing learning and development about supporting people positively and carrying out restrictive practices and interventions as part of that.
+It’s designed to help you plan, purchase or provide learning and development about supporting people positively and carrying out restrictive practices and interventions as part of that.
 It was developed in partnership with Skills for Health.